JellyBlade/bonk-bot/README.md

 As far as I know, this is the only publicly-available discord bot in the world to do this, which is pretty neat.

-However, sometime in the near-future this bot in its current state will be obsolete, as the Aersia playlists are moving away from the .xspf rosters.
-I will likely update this bot when that happens, but it works for now.
+**However, currently this bot is a bit obsolete** as the Aersia playlists have moved away from the .xspf rosters.
+Additionally, Bonk Bot uses the old style of bot commands (?help vs. /help, for example).
+In the future, I'd like to switch to using the new json rosters and discordjs' slash commands.

 [Video Example](https://www.youtube.com/watch?v=M8BLbkeZmuM)
 ![The discord bot in a channel](https://i.imgur.com/QTyxfgc.png)